KostivAndrii/learning/ansible/README.md

-Java role can offline install JDK - for this:
+Java role can be configured to install JDK **offline** - to do this:

 1. You can change JDK version to install in java/vars/main.yml variables: